-The advice and support we offer is mainly targeted at Banks, Funders, Accountants and LPA Receivers with projects and property portfolios in distress or insolvent.
+The advice and support we offer is mainly targeted at Banks, Funders, Insolvency Practitioners, Accountants and LPA Receivers with projects and property portfolios in distress or insolvent.
 You will require rapid assessment and support with the decision to rescue, recover or exit.
 We expect to be measured on helping you achieve the most successful commercial outcomes.

 You will be looking for commercial, pragmatic advice, delivered quickly by a team who understands your agenda and your challenges, who will hit the ground running.
-We will share the knowledge we have gained from working with Receivers in previous recessions and draw on our deep firm-wide experience in rapidly responding to Contractors going into administration or liquidation.
+We will share the knowledge we have gained from working with Receives in previous recessions and draw on our deep firm-wide experience in rapidly responding to Contractors going into administration or liquidation.
 We will use our expertise to make fast, incisive assessments, replace Contractors where necessary and manage projects, either to completion or to a point where an exit can be facilitated.

 You will benefit from the full weight of our cost and project management skills to help you understand the current state of your developments, the risks associated and optimum solutions to complete, including the viability of deploying the existing Contractor and supply chain.
 We will give you the best commercial advice and tell you what you need to hear, not always what you want to hear.